fortinet-fortisoar/solution-pack-lacework-forticnapp/docs/setup.md

 # Installation

 1. To install a solution pack, click **Content Hub** > **Discover**.
-2. From the list of solution pack that appears, search for and select **Lacework FortiCNAPP Composite Alerts**.
+2. From the list of solution pack that appears, search for and select **Lacework FortiCNAPP Composite Alert Incident Response**.
-3. Click the **Lacework FortiCNAPP Composite Alerts** solution pack card.
+3. Click the **Lacework FortiCNAPP Composite Alert Incident Response** solution pack card.
 4. Click **Install** on the lower part of the screen to begin the installation.

 ## Prerequisites
-The **Lacework FortiCNAPP Composite Alerts** solution pack depends on the following solution packs that are installed automatically &ndash; if not already installed.
+The **Lacework FortiCNAPP Composite Alert Incident Response** solution pack depends on the following solution packs that are installed automatically &ndash; if not already installed.
 | Solution Pack Name | Version | Purpose |
 | :--------------------- | :---------------------| :--------------------------------------- |
 | SOAR Framework |  |  |